sustentarea/sisvan-nutritional-status/README.md

 To cite this work, please use the following format:

-Vartanian, D., Schettino, J. P. J., & Carvalho, A. M. (2025). *A reproducible pipeline for processing SISVAN microdata on nutritional status monitoring in Brazil (2008-2023)* \[Report\].
+Vartanian, D., Schettino, J. P. J., & Carvalho, A. M. (2025). *A reproducible pipeline for processing SISVAN microdata on nutritional status monitoring in Brazil (2008-2023)* \[Computer software\].
 Sustentarea Research and Extension Group at the University of São Paulo. <https://sustentarea.github.io/sisvan-nutritional-status>

 A BibTeX entry for LaTeX users is

 ```
-@techreport{vartanian2025,
+@misc{vartanian2025,
   title = {A reproducible pipeline for processing SISVAN microdata on nutritional status monitoring in Brazil (2008-2023)},
   author = {{Daniel Vartanian} and {João Pedro Junqueira Schettino} and {Aline Martins de Carvalho}},
   year = {2025},